-Aaron threw the truck in reverse and we backed up to a small driveway that cut through the timber.
-There, standing not 20 yards off the left side of the road, was the biggest Idaho bull I had seen during hunting season.
+Aaron threw the truck in reverse and we backed up to a side road that provided a view through the timber.
+Right there, standing not 20 yards off the left side of the road, was the biggest Idaho bull I had seen during hunting season.
 He was standing amidst a grazing herd of cows.
 He picked his head up and looked at us casually.

 The humor of the last line spoken was not lost on me amidst the excitement and confusion about what we should do next.

 The elk were squarely on private, but we had only just left the public land a moment ago.
 The elk were slowly feeding and working their way through the thick timber, back toward the public land we had just departed.
 And they didn't have far to travel—185 yards as I would later measure on OnX Maps.

 Aaron had an A-tag, so his season was on hiatus until next week.